-5.1.
-Behavior-based representations
+5.1 Behavior-based representations

 The data prepared by object-related analysis have to be integrated in order to detect and evaluate inconsistencies and discrepancies.
-The structure of the representation is shown in fig. 7.
 The incoming data (in sensor coordinates) are transformed to a common description base in the data integration.
-Actually object- and lane-information are transformed to world coordinates with respect to the moving observer.
+Actually object- and laneinformation are transformed to world coordinates with respect to the moving observer.
 The positions of the detected objects are determined in a bird's-eye view of the driving plane.
-The transformation rules follow the given position and direction of each sensor (e.g., the position and pitch angle of CCD cameras in the car) and the position of the car in the lane.
-The sensor parameters are determined from the knowledge base (e.g., transformation equations for CCD-Cameras using a pinhole model presented by Braukmann10).
+The transformation rules follow the given position and direction of each sensor (e.g., the position and pitch angle of CCD-cameras in the car) and the position of the car in the lane.
+The sensor parameters are determined from the knowledge base (e.g., transformation equations for CCD-Cameras using a pinhole model presented by (Brauckmann, 1994)).
 Physical considerations concerning the movement and the position of potential objects are incorporated as well as constant parameters (e.g., length of a vehicle according to its classification).
 Explicit information from the knowledge base (e.g., physical rules and traffic rules, sensor evaluation factors) is applied in the knowledge integration.
 In this module, the synchronized information from the different sensors is coupled using knowledge.
 In this part e.g., ROI detected above the horizon are eliminated and lane positions are determined relative to the moving observer according to lane-information.
 The properly organized information is presented to the behavior-based representations of the situation as well as to an internal memory implemented as an object list.
 The data representations comprise a bird's-eye view representation, a representation containing free driving space and trajectory information as well as object-related information if the actual task requires it.
 Those representations are organized dynamically for stabilization of data and for performance of planning tasks.
-An example for a dynamically organized bird's-eye view representation is shown in fig. 8(d).
-The results of the objectrelated analysis (segmentation, object tracking) and the lane-information are integrated to build the bird's-eye view representation.
+An example for a dynamically organized bird's-eye view representation is shown in fig. 7(d).
+The results of the object-related analysis (segmentation, object tracking) and the lane-information are integrated to build the bird's-eye view representation.

-Figure 7.
-Structure of the representational part of the scene interpretation.
+Figure 6: Structure of the scene interpretation.

-Figure 8.
-Image with segmentation results (a), tracking results (b), lane information (c) and bird's-eye view (d).
+Figure 7: Image with segmentation results (a), tracking results (b), lane information (c) and bird's-eye view (d).

 The internal memory is fed by the results of knowledge integration as well as by results of the dynamics of the representations.
 The object list in the internal memory contains information of previously detected objects to enable time-stabilized object detection and to determine object-related results.
-According to the data of the objects accumulated over time and sustained by the representation-dynamics, an object-related Time To Contact Value (TTC mentioned by Noll et al.11)
+According to the data of the objects accumulated over time and sustained by the representation-dynamics, an object-related Time To Contact Value (TTC mentioned by (Noll et al., 1995)).
+The object and the observer are supposed to collide if they would occupy the same space at the same time.
+The space is determined by the intersection of the estimated trajectories of the object edges.
+The prepared data (e.g., bird's-eye view, TTC-estimation, object-list) are passed to the scene analysis for determination of global measures and to behavior planning.